 - The completely informal approach is for members of any agency (or agencies) who want to train and practice here to simply all become PASA members and then just show up either together or individually whenever they feel like it.
 Of course, this option means they have to share any given range venue or facility with any other PASA members that may be there at the same time.

-PASA Park maintains a specifically designated Training Range and a Dark House/Shoot House, which are administered by the Director of PASA’s Training Division.
+PASA Park maintains a specifically designated Training Range and a Dark House/Shoot House.
 These ranges and facilities are closed to use by PASA members generally.
 However: